 Finally, while the whole world anxiously looks at the US elections and the chaotic weeks that follow, in Ethiopia a violent conflict breaks out.
 We are still in the dark as to what the far-reaching consequences of this new conflict will be for the country and the broader region, and what the potential implications for the EU’s focus on Africa are.
 But according to Lidet Tadesse, the EU’s ‘threat’ to remove budget support to Ethiopia would have damaging consequences for its relationship with the government.

 On 9 and 10 December, the ‘mini’ AU-EU summit that Charles Michel announced in October is supposed to take place.
-But – brace yourself for another turn of events – one day before the meeting, the AU Commission announces that the meeting is cancelled.
+But one day before the meeting, the AU Commission announces that the meeting is cancelled.
 Is a scheduling conflict the real reason, or does the last-minute announcement hint at a more substantial problem in the partnership?

 It is still unclear how the relationship between the UK and the EU from January onwards will look – and how this will affect international cooperation and Africa-Europe relations.
 But while a Brexit deal is still not there, a political deal is made between the European Commission and the African, Caribbean and Pacific states on a new partnership agreement replacing the 2000 Cotonou Agreement, as Alfonso Medinilla and Andrew Sherriff report.

 1/12 @rdussey and @JuttaUrpilainen announced a “political deal” has been struck on the text for a #newACPEU #PostCotonou agreement between #EU and 79 #OACPS #African #Caribbean & #Pacific countries.
 See: https://t.co/3bHySujmZ6.
 A thread with @AndrewSherriff

 Click on the Tweet to read the full Twitter thread